Philosophy

 • Is there something that might work better?

 Most students need lots of friendly reminders on how to make quick progress.
-Somethimes they fail to identify the problems.
-Or their clear on the problem, but fail to use a method that helps them.
+Sometimes they fail to identify the problems.
+Or they're clear on the problem, but fail to use a method that helps them.
 When guided along to a true accomplishment, even if it's five minutes spent learning a single phrase, they eventually begin to see what works for them.

-A successful approach begets a more successful approach.
-An accumulation of achievements and successes naturally elevates the student to a new plateau, to a higher state of self esteem, and to yet another level of fun, enjoyment, and satisfaction.
+Along the path a successful approach begets a more successful approach.
+An accumulation of achievements and successes naturally elevates the student to a new plateau, to a higher state of self esteem, and to yet another level of enjoyment and satisfaction.

-When this occurs, the student comes to recognize that the hours dedicated to practice are a worthwhile investment.
-Then when the next challenge appears, though it may seem daunting at first blush, the student perceives it as yet another attainable goal. they naturally focus on exploring paths that works, and avoid the dead ends.
+When this occurs, the student comes to recognize that hours dedicated to practice are indeed a worthwhile investment.
+And when the next challenge appears, though daunting at first blush, the student perceives it as yet another attainable goal.
+He or she naturally focuses on exploring paths that work, avoiding the dead ends.